christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/instructions/Shibboleth-Service-Provider.md

-## Guide on how to install Shibbboleth Identity Provider on Ubuntu
+## Guide on how to install Shibbboleth Service Provider on Ubuntu
+Shibboleth Service Provider 2.4.3 on Ubuntu 12.04 LTS

 ### Some background
 This guide is originally from Rickard Bellgrim (Certezza AB, Sweden) and released under Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0).
 For more information about the license please visit http://creativecommons.org/licenses/by-sa/3.0/